-In both the primary and secondary phases we have Pupil Faith Teams, a House System with elected House Captains and Vice Captains, secondary phase Sports Reps, and a range of other student voice opportunities.
+In both the primary and secondary phases we have Pupil Faith Teams, both phases have a House System with a range of other student voice opportunities.

 The Rule of Law

 'And this is love, that we walk according to Jesus' commandments; this is the commandment just as you have heard it from the beginning-you must walk in it.'
 2 John 1:6